LonFrench/PuzzlePy/docs/pzlmd/markdown/puzzles.md

 ### puzzle.DEFAULT_PLACEHOLDER *= ' '*

-If no representative value of an empty cell, i.e., placeholder, is specified a space will be used.
+Value of an empty cell (placeholder) if not specified.

 ### puzzle.DEFAULT_VALUE_OPTIONS *= ['1', '2', '3', '4', '5', '6', '7', '8', '9']*

-Traditional puzzle values list to use when none is provided.
+Puzzle values list to use if one is not provided.

 ## sudoku

 This module extends classes defined in the puzzle module and defines new classes used for building and solving Sudoku puzzles.

-### *class* sudoku.SudokuPuzzle(all_value_options, dimension)
+### *class* sudoku.Sudoku(all_value_options, dimension)

 Bases: [`Puzzle`](#puzzle.Puzzle)

-This class extends Puzzle by adding Sudoku specific processing: box searches, pattern operations, and other specific validation and actions.
+Extends Puzzle by adding Sudoku specific processing: box searches, pattern operations, and other validation and actions.

 #### \_\_init_\_(all_value_options, dimension)

 #### get_box_dimension()

-#### get_first_cell_in_box(box_number)
+#### first_cell_in_box(box_number)

 #### get_context_iterator(context_type, number)

 #### fill() → [PlaceStatus](#sudoku.PlaceStatus)

-This method fills out a Sudoku puzzle which may start empty or with any number of values.
+Fills out a Sudoku puzzle which may start empty or with any number of values.
 Since native randomization is pseudo- random, two randomizing steps are used to increase randomness;
 value options are randomized and then assigned to random cells